isomerpages/moe-taonan/_departments/Student Leadership/Pastoral Care.md

 In the best interest of every child

 **Mission** <br>
-To enhance the social and emotional well-being of each student so that he/ she experiences a sense of belonging in the school community
+To enhance the social and emotional well-being of each student so that he/ she experiences a sense of belonging in the school community.

 **Pastoral Care** <br>
 We take care of the social and emotional well-being of each student and develop their social-emotional competencies through our specially-designed programmes and individualised support.